World-class research. Ultimate impact.

 Frontiers in Sociology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Sociology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Case Report, Clinical Study Protocol, Clinical Trial, Systematic Review, Conceptual Analysis, Empirical Study, Erratum and Policy Brief.
+The specialty sections of Frontiers in Sociology welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, Clinical Trial, Community Case Study, Study Protocol, Book Review, Conceptual Analysis, Policy Brief and Registered Report.

 When submitting a manuscript to Frontiers in Sociology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.